sc-ventures/cloudbreak-documentation/docs/acknowledge.md

 Google Cloud service names, graphics, and logos are trademarks of Google LLC or its affiliates in the United States and/or other countries.

 "OpenStack", the "OpenStack" logo, and other
-OpenStack graphics and logos are trademarks of OpenStack, LLC or its affiliates in the United States and/or other countries.
+OpenStack graphics and logos are trademarks of OpenStack LLC or its affiliates in the United States and/or other countries.

 Documentation was built with <a href="http://www.mkdocs.org/" target="_blank">MkDocs</a> and the
 <a href="http://sourcefoundry.org/cinder/" target="_blank">Cinder Theme</a>, licensed under